ElektroStudios/VBNet-Snippet-Collection/Textfile/README.md

  - .vb files contains the raw code that can be copied then pasted in any project.
  - Each .snippet and .vb file contains a #Region section and/or Xml documentation with code examples.

- - Feel free to use and/or modify any file of this repository.
+Feel free to use and/or modify any file of this repository.
- - If you like this, please contribute with improvements to these snippets.
+If you like this, please contribute with improvements to these snippets or add new ones.

 # TextFieldParser Example
 Example to read a CSV file using TextFieldParser Class